silaspe/maths/docs/set_theory.md

 A set is a well defined collection of objects, a set could contain the two shoes on you feet, or the $5$ peices of chese on this cutting board (that I'm going to pretend exists), sets can even contain other sets, but sets can not contain themselfes, because tis would lead to a paradox: would the set that contains every set that dosen't contain itsef contain itself?" this also means that there isn't a set that contains everything.

 But the thing is, using some symbols, you can describe almost all of math.
 These symbols can just be pronounced as words, and it would make a sentence, such as " $¬ \exists (x): |x| < 0$ " as " there does not exist $x$ such that the absolute value of $x$ is strictly less than $0$ ".
-Time to rapidfire through each one's pronunciation and meaning.} $$
+Time to rapidfire through each one's pronunciation and meaning.

 ### meanings of things